iamshadmirza/BlogsByShad/blogs/twt_episode01/readbooksandgrow.md

 In I, Robot, Asimov chronicles the development of the robot through a series of interlinked stories: from its primitive origins in the present to its ultimate perfection in the not-so-distant future--a future in which humanity itself may be rendered obsolete.
 Here are stories of robots gone mad, of mind-read robots, and robots with a sense of humor.
 Of robot politicians and robots who secretly run the world--all told with the dramatic blend of science fact and science fiction that has become Asimov's trademark.

 ## 12. Murder in Mesopotamia by Agartha Cristie
 Murder in Mesopotamia is a work of detective fiction by British writer Agatha Christie.
 The story revolves around someone who is mysteriously murdered.
-There are a number of possible suspects.
-Hercule Poirot who is a great detective  figures out who the murderer is.
+There are several possible suspects.
+Hercule Poirot who is a great detective figure out who the murderer is.
 The best part about this book is that it is unpredictable, sparking the reader’s curiosity, and you can not guess who is actually guilty.

 ## 13. Lord of the Rings by J.R.R.
 Tolkien
 The Lord of the Rings by J.R.R.
 Tolkien tells the story of the War of the Ring in the fictional world of Middle-earth.
 The long novel, commonly published as three volumes and mistakenly called a trilogy, centers around the magical One Ring, which was discovered by Bilbo Baggins in the earlier novel The Hobbit.
 Now, the free peoples of Middle-earth, such as Men, Elves, Dwarves, and Hobbits, must overcome the dark power of Sauron by destroying the Ring.
 As Priyadeep said, fiction stories teach us important life lessons.
 This book teaches the importance of “Unity, Persistence, Purposeful Life, Counting your Blessings, Watching before Saying, and Loyalty.”